emilcw/husky_sim/README.md

 # DAEP - INSTALL AND TEST
 To setup DAEP we need some additional packages.
-First, standing in `husky_ws`, create a ros2 workspace calles `husky_ws`.
+First, standing in `husky_ws`, create a ros2 workspace called `husky_ws`.

 ```
 mkdir -p husky_ws/src